blackberry/BlackBerry-Communication-Services-Examples/SoftPhone/README.md

 ### <a name="audio"></a>Audio Routing

-The Spark SDK allows you to choose the audio routing path for your call.
+The SDK allows you to choose the audio routing path for your call.
 The audio output can be routed to the handset speaker, speaker phone, wired headset or Bluetooth.

 #### Changing the audio routing

-To get the active audio device we can use [getActiveAudioDevice()](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html#getActiveAudioDevice--).
-We can also get the list of available audio devices using [getAvailableAudioDevices()](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html#getAvailableAudioDevices--) and set a new audio device with [setActiveAudioDevice()](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html#setActiveAudioDevice-com.bbm.sdk.media.BBMEMediaManager.AudioDevice-).
+To get the active audio device you can use [`getActiveAudioDevice()`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html#getActiveAudioDevice--).
+You can also get the list of available audio devices using [`getAvailableAudioDevices()`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html#getAvailableAudioDevices--) and set a new audio device with [`setActiveAudioDevice()`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html#setActiveAudioDevice-com.bbm.sdk.media.BBMEMediaManager.AudioDevice-).
 You may wish to display the list of audio devices to the user, in our example we are looping through the audio devices one at a time.

 ```java